jhipster/jhipster-dotnetcore/docs/Features/cypress.md

 # Cypress

-When generating an application, you are able to auto-generate Cypress tests.
+When generating an application, you are able to automatically generate Cypress tests.

 ## Introduction